tell-k/sphinxjp.themes.revealjs/src/README.txt

 Requirement
 ===========
-* Python 2.7 or later (not support 3.x)
+* Python 2.7 or later.
-* Sphinx 1.1.x or later.
+* Sphinx 1.2.x or later.
-* sphinxjp.themecore 0.1.3 or later

 Using
 ===========